-As a company dedicated to practicing responsible tourism, we're delighted to assure you that we've designed this amazing itinerary especially to give back to the places we visit.
+As a company dedicated to practicing responsible tourism, we've designed this amazing itinerary especially to give back to the places we visit.

-Not only have we picked fantastic suppliers local to the area; we're also off-setting the carbon of the domestic flights and all ground operations for this challenge; so rest assured that we are minimising the impact of your trek!
+We have picked fantastic suppliers local to the area and we're also off-setting the carbon of the domestic flights and all ground operations for this challenge!

 Our orangutan adventure begins with an overnight flight from London to Koto Kinabalu, the state capital of Sabah, on the South China Sea coast in North West Borneo.
 When we arrive in the morning of Day 2, our local ground handler greets us at the airport and we transfer together to our comfortable hotel in the city.